material-components/material-components-ios/components/ShadowLayer/README.md

 ### Importing

-Before using Shadow Layer, you'll need to import it:
+Before using shadow layer, you'll need to import it:

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift